 - Always remove your dentures when you brush the tongue, gums, and mouth with a soft brush.

 - When handling your denture, fill the sink with water or use a towel to prevent dentures’ breaking if dropped.

-- Brush your denture on the daily basis removing food debris and plaque.
+- Brush your denture on a daily basis removing food debris and plaque.
 Brushing may also prevent dentures from staining.
-If you wear partial denture, it is better to use a separate soft toothbrush to clean it.
+If you wear a partial denture, it is better to use a separate soft toothbrush to clean it.

 - Rinse your denture with warm water after each meal, when possible.

 - You can also use special ultrasonic cleaners for superior dentures cleaning.

 - Keep your dentures in water, salt water or special denture solution, otherwise, the acrylic base may dry out, causing a bad fit.